jkosh44/transactional-memory-simulator/docs/PROJECT-CHECKPOINT.md

 ### Presentation

 At the end of the project I plan to present graphs and charts that display both the runtime and number of aborts for various workloads under different transactional settings.
-So for a single workload I will run it 4 times using the following settings:
+So for a single workload I will run it 3 times using the following settings:

-1. Eager data versioning and optimistic conflict detection
+1. Eager data versioning and pessimistic conflict detection
-2. Eager data versioning and optimistic conflict detection
+2. Lazy data versioning and optimistic conflict detection
-3. Lazy data versioning and optimistic conflict detection
+3. Lazy data versioning and pessimistic conflict detection
-4. Lazy data versioning and optimistic conflict detection
+4. ~~Eager data versioning and optimistic conflict detection~~ This is not possible

 ### Issues